 So you kept asking yourself at every turn of this documentary, “I thought the m*therf*cker was black?”
 No, not really.
 Not in Kevin McDonald’s documentary.
 It seems that the rules have slightly changed in his post-racial world.

-Besides the feelings and thoughts of how during those colonial times, a white man in his 60s could, at will, impress himself on a 16 year old black girl – which should sadden you – perhaps, it is Kevin McDonald’s seeming fascination with it and how he managed to tackle the issue without concern, that frightened you most!
+Besides the feelings and thoughts of how during those colonial times, a white man in his 60s could, at will, impress himself on a 16 year old black girl - which should sadden you – perhaps, it is Kevin McDonald’s seeming fascination with that atrocity and how he managed to tackle the issue without concern, that frightened you most!

 But the film does not stop here.
 Kevin McDonald tacitly translates manners supposedly directed at Bob during his childhood because of his lighter-skin, as hatred from black people – even to the point of calling them reverse-racism while at the same time carefully ignoring and side-stepping the issue of the absentee white-father – the racist who fathered and even enslaved many of their own offsprings – something that should be frowned on and today, heavily chastised!